Recovery conversations: Industry expert tips & webinar highlights.

 During the past months we’ve seen an increasingly growing online presence of the leisure industry, reinforced by COVID-19 pandemic’s impact.

-Digitalization was already on its way in leisure… but it was happening at a very slow pace.
+Digitalisation was already on its way in leisure… but it was happening at a very slow pace.
 Due to the pandemic, the adoption of digital technologies and experiences, has accelerated at triple the speed that was initially expected or planned.
 Want it or not, everyone has had to have a crash course on eCommerce, which was long due in the leisure industry!

-Digitalization of the whole customer journey before, during, and after the experience seems to be one of the most stickiest trends that’s here to stay.
+Digitalisation of the whole customer journey before, during, and after the experience seems to be one of the most stickiest trends that’s here to stay.

 Also because we need to be prepared for new virus outbreaks or regulations which might require a more low-touch economy.
 With time, this will result in walk-up culture slowly staying behind and being a thing of the past.
 And let’s not forget that advanced bookings and bringing these experiences and customer journeys online has a great deal of advantages for your leisure business in terms of customer engagement, retention, loyalty and overall growth, but more importantly, also for your guests in terms of convenience.